zzzprojects/learn-orm/tutorials/expression-evaluator/simple-expressions.md

 }
 ```

-You can use the generic and non-generic version of the `CompiledExpression` class.
-In the above examples, we have used the non-genric class which gives you results of the evaluated expression cast to the type object.
+You can use the generic and non-generic versions of the `CompiledExpression` class.
+In the above examples, we have used the non-genric class, which gives you results of the evaluated expression cast to the type object.

 The following example shows the usage of a generic class.